Azure/ResourceModules/docs/wiki/PipelinesDesign.md

   This action implements allows us to fetch workflow input values from the module's workflow file, even if the pipeline was not triggered via a `workflow_dispatch` action.
 Without it we would not be able to process the contained information and would need to duplicate the configuration as workflow variables.

 #### **Component:** Workflows

+These are the individual end-2-end workflows we have for each module.
+Leveraging the [composite actions](#component-composite-actions) described before, they orchestrate the testing & publishing of for a module.